Do the Digit Insurance

 1. Power Walk

-Power walk refers to walking briskly and is a popular form of exercise to help recover from low cardiovascular endurance.
+Power walking involves walking briskly and is a popular form of exercise to help recover from low cardiovascular endurance.
 One can start by simply stepping outside of one's house and picking up the pace while walking.
-One can opt for a treadmill if the weather is bad or one does not have a suitable place to power walk.
+If the weather is bad or one does not have a suitable place to power walk, one can opt for a treadmill.

 2. Regular Walk

 If anyone is wondering whether he or she can start with this simple exercise, the answer is, of course!
-It is a great option for beginners who are just starting with their fitness routine.
-A 10-minute walk too can contribute to improved heart health.
+It is a great option for beginners just starting their fitness routine.
+A 10-minute walk can also contribute to improved heart health.

 3. Jump Rope

-Jump rope is another simple cardio exercise that one can do just anywhere.
-Individuals can jump to the beats of their favourite songs by turning up a playlist while doing this form of cardio.
-One can just toss his or her jump rope in a purse, backpack or suitcase and be able to perform his or her 150 minutes of exercise per week anywhere, whenever he or she gets some spare time.
+Jump rope is another simple cardio exercise that one can do anywhere.
+By turning up a playlist while doing this form of cardio, individuals can jump to the beats of their favourite songs.
+One can toss his or her jump rope in a purse, backpack, or suitcase and perform his or her 150 minutes of exercise per week anywhere, whenever he or she gets some spare time

 4. Running